ianand/spreadsheets-are-all-you-need/NamedFunctions.md

-This file lists out the named functions used in Spreadsheets-are-all-you-need.
+This file lists out the named functions used in Spreadsheets-are-all-you-need Excel file to implement OpenAI's GPT-2 model.